Ohio Sex Abuse Lawsuits and Settlements

 Statute of Limitations for Ohio Sex Abuse Lawsuits

-Ohio’s statute of limitations for civil lawsuits involving child sexual abuse is longer than it is for cases in which the abuse which was an adult.
+Ohio’s statute of limitations for civil lawsuits involving child sexual abuse is longer than it is for cases in which the abuse was by an adult.
 When the sexual abuse occurred when the victim was a minor (under 18) they have until their 30th birthday to file a civil sex abuse lawsuit (O.R.C.
 2305.111).
 The period for adult victims of rape and sexual assault is much shorter.
 According to O.R.C.
 2305.111(B)(1), adult victims have one year to sue a known abuser.

 Efforts to Change the Statute of Limitations for Sex Abuse in Ohio